Medically reviewed on November 13, 2017.

 Addison's disease (an adrenal gland disorder).

-To make sure hydrochlorothiazide and spironolactone is safe for you, tell your doctor if you have ever had:
+To make sure Aldactazide is safe for you, tell your doctor if you have ever had:

 In animal studies, spironolactone caused certain types of tumors.
 It is not known whether tumors could occur in people using this medicine.
 Ask your doctor about your risk.